Supplemental health plan

 The McGill Supplemental Health Plan provides protection for a range of medical items, services and procedures not covered under your provincial plan.
 To qualify for coverage under this plan, you and your eligible spouse and children must qualify for provincial health care benefits.

 Insurance carrier: Manulife Financial Policy/contract number: 85210

 Quebec legislation requires that you, your spouse and children must be covered under a group health insurance plan providing at least drug coverage if you are under age 65 and are eligible for coverage under that plan.
 Only those employees who can provide proof they have health coverage under another plan, can refuse coverage under the McGill Supplemental Health Plan.
 See the RAMQ website for more information.

-For further information regarding opting out of the McGill Supplemental Health Plan, go to Health and Dental Plans - Opting out/Opting in
+For further information regarding opting out of the McGill Supplemental Health Plan, go here

 Out of Pocket Maximum

 - If you have single coverage — the out-of-pocket maximum is $400 per benefit year.

 - If you have family coverage — the out-of-pocket maximum is $800 per benefit year.